Star lore: Andromeda

 Another example of star lore is the story behind the constellation Andromeda, also known as "the chained woman".
 Andromeda was the daughter of the king and queen of Ethiopia, King Cepheus and Cassiopeia.
 The story goes that because Cassiopeia bragged so much of Andromeda's beauty to the Nereids, daughters of Poseidon, that they complained to their father, who sent a sea monster to destroy the coast of Ethiopia.
 Cepheus consulted an oracle for assistance and learned that the only way to save his lands was to sacrifice his daughter to Poseidon's monster.

 Andromeda was chained to a rock and left for the sea monster.
 Perseus, the hero of the story who had just killed the Gorgon Medusa found Andromeda in her distress and immediately, the two fell in love.
 Perseus asked for her name and refused to leave until he knew it, talking to her until she gave in.
 Andromeda told him her name, her country, and the reason for her imprisonment on the rock.
 He then consulted with Cepheus and Cassiopeia, and they decided that if Perseus rescued Andromeda from the sea monster, he could marry her.
 The story of how he then defeats the monster varies.
 Ovid describes his killing of the monster as a drawn out bloody battle.
 Other sources say that Perseus killed the sea monster with the aid of Medusa's head, turning the monster to stone.
 Andromeda and Perseus were married soon after, despite already being promised to her uncle, Phineus.
 At the wedding, Phineus and Perseus got into an altercation, and Perseus turned Phineus to stone using Medusa's head.

 The constellation is said to have astrological influences as well.
 It is said that any man born at the same time Andromeda is said to rise from the sea will be one without mercy; he will be emotionally unmoved even in the presence of grieving parents.
 The constellation also influences the birth of the executioner, a man who will kill swiftly for money and kill willingly.
-Sources describe men born with the rise of Andromeda as one who would feel nothing if faced with Andromeda chained to her rock, just as Perseus did and fell in love with the girl.
+Sources describe men born with the rise of Andromeda as those who would feel nothing if faced with Andromeda chained to her rock, just as Perseus did and fell in love with the girl.